ssdeanx/branch-thinking-mcp/README.md

 > ⚡️ **Branch-based thought navigation, cross-referencing, and AI-powered task/insight management for Model Context Protocol (MCP) servers.**

+## 📝 Summary

+**Branch-Thinking MCP Tool** is an advanced agentic platform for managing, visualizing, and reasoning over branching thoughts, tasks, code, and knowledge.
+It empowers both AI agents and humans to organize complex projects, cross-link ideas, and automate insight generation using a powerful branch-based paradigm.
+With semantic search, visualization, and persistent task/code management, it is designed for next-generation collaborative and autonomous workflows.

 ---

 ## ✨ Features